gumberss/FinanceGameinator/docs/FinanceGameinator/1. Features/Game Room/ADR.md

 The flow for all player actions within this screen will follow a similar pattern.
 Each action initiates from the app, traverses through the REST API, undergoes token validation by Cognito.
 Upon successful validation, the request is then redirected to the appropriate Lambda function responsible for handling the specific player-requested action.
 Subsequently, the Lambda function executes queries to DynamoDB to fulfill the requested action.

+## DynamoDB Architecture

+Once this is consider part of the main flow of the game, even it is the start point of the game, the main idea is to take out the advantages of the AWS DynamoDB replication, being part of the single table of the game.

 ## Possible solutions
 ### user validation
 #### Anonymous user
 #### No user validation
 #### Validation through Cognito
+##### Using Cognito screen
+##### Create the Screens
 ### Server-Side Architecture
 #### Using EC2
 #### Using Lambda